This post summarizes the most common VPN (Virtual Private Network) protocols.

 What is NOT VPN?

 SSL is a networking protocol that is used at the transport layer to provide a secure connection between the client and the server over the internet.
-The SSl connection is to an endpoint, not a whole network.
+The SSL connection is to an endpoint, not a whole network.

 In conclusion SSL, is not a a VPN.